Penrose-Rindler equation and horizon thermodynamics of stationary black holes: Introduction

 \section{Introduction}

 Black holes, apart from being exact solutions of Einstein’s field equations, can be consistently interpreted as thermodynamic systems.
 The black hole area theorem, which ensures the existence of an irreducible mass \cite{Christodoulou:1970wf}, bears a close resemblance to the concept of entropy in conventional thermodynamics.
 The black hole area was definitely associated with its entropy by Bekenstein \cite{Bekenstein:1973ur}.
-All these developments allowed the laws of black hole mechanics to be reinterpreted as the laws of black hole thermodynamics \cite{Bardeen:1973gs}, with the first law integrating to the Smarr formula \cite{Smarr:1972kt}.
+All these developments allowed the laws of black hole mechanics to be reinterpreted as the laws of black hole thermodynamics \cite{Bardeen:1973gs}, with the first law yielding the Smarr formula upon integration \cite{Smarr:1972kt}.
 This analogy became concrete with the discovery of Hawking radiation, which established that black holes indeed possess temperature and entropy \cite{Hawking:1975vcx}.

 Black hole thermodynamics was traditionally investigated using global properties of event horizons in asymptotically flat spacetimes.
-Its global character, however, makes the notion of event horizon not well-defined in some cases, particularly in cosmological or dynamical spacetimes.
-This limitation motivated the introduction of quasi-local approaches, and the concept of trapping horizon provided a more accessible and a general definition of black hole based on local geometric conditions \cite{Hayward1994}.
+Its global character, however, makes the notion of the event horizon not well defined in some cases, particularly in cosmological or dynamical spacetimes.
+This limitation motivated the introduction of quasilocal approaches, and the concept of trapping horizons provided a more accessible and a general definition of black holes based on local geometric conditions \cite{Hayward1994}.